 However, on the day of the game what I saw was there were enough tickets still available at the ticket counter.
 A few hundred probably.
 And then there were fans who had extra tickets on them and were ready to sell it off at a price more than the actual face value of the India-Pakistan ticket.

 Moral?
 If you are already in UK and can make it to the ground, you must.
 You never know you might get lucky and lay your hands on a ticket yourself.
 This tactic, obviously does not work if you are not somewhere close to Birmingham – I mean, I wouldn’t recommend you to book your flight from Asia to Birmingham and then face an eventuality that there are no tickets available!

 Go for a secondary ticket-selling website like Viagogo.com.

 The obvious advantage is that you know you have the tickets before you make your other bookings – because tickets are already available on the site.
 Secondly, Viagogo is a trustworthy site in that most times I have bought tickets from there, it’s delivered the tickets.
 According to them even if things go wrong, they refund the entire sum of money to the customer.

 The disadvantage?
 The cost!
 Well, it’s a resale website so fans selling off their tickets will obviously want to do it at a premium.
 And given the demand for an India v Pakistan ticket, the cost will be much higher anyway.
 So that’s a judgement call you need to make on how much can you afford to spend on a game like India-Pakistan in a tournament which is second only to the World Cup.

-Once again, here’s how you can buy the India v Pakistan match tickets for the Champions Trophy through Viagogo.com.
+Once again, here’s how you can buy the India v Pakistan tickets for their Champions Trophy match through Viagogo.com.